dart-lang/site-www/src/_guides/language/sound-dart.md

 The annotation applies to a single parameter and can be placed on the superclass or subclass method.
 Usually the superclass method is the best place to put it.
+The `@checked` annotation is also supported on setters and fields.

 ## Strong mode vs. checked mode